 - Improve the overall quality of respite services currently available.

-In 2018, Arkansas DHS was awarded a second grant to continue advancing our respite goals and objectives.
+Arkansas DHS was awarded a second grant to continue advancing our respite goals and objectives in 2018-2021.
 Additional supplemental funding was also received in 2019 to enhance respite services through the Arkansas Lifespan Respite Voucher Program.

 Through our current grant funding, the Arkansas Lifespan Respite Project has been working towards the following key goals and objectives: